 Declared a World Heritage Site (you can see a trend here, right?:), the upper city of Cuenca has one of the most beautiful views in Spain due to its hanging houses and the landscapes that surround it.

-The most interesting things to see in Cuenca are the above-mentioned hanging houses, “Casas Colgadas”, that is a symbol of the city and “Las caras de buéndia”, a series of faces carved in stone in the middle of nature.
+The most interesting things to see in Cuenca are the above-mentioned hanging houses, “Casas Colgadas”, which is a symbol of the city, and “Las caras de buéndia”, a series of faces carved in stone in the middle of nature.
 Also, the Hola Magazine has less known wonderful natural places to recommend in Cuenca.

-Here you will find the different routes for the public transport to Cuenca from Madrid.
+Here you will find the different routes for public transport to Cuenca from Madrid.

 Places you can visit inside the Community of Madrid with the “abono joven”

 Aranjuez has been one of the Royal Sites of the Crown of Spain, since 1560 when Felipe II made it a Royal hunting residence.
 It is located south of the capital and is crossed by the rivers Tajo and Jarama.
 If you decide to go, you’re guaranteed a calm visit, focusing on the Royal Palace, its gardens (of the Island, of the Prince, of the Parterre, of Isabel II), and different fountains.
 While there you can also hop on a small tourist train that will take you a bit further from the city center to see bigger parks that provide lots of shade in the summertime.

 You can get to Aranjuez by Cercanías taking line C3 at Atocha Station or the bus line 423 from the South Station and Legazpi Square, on the Paseo del Molino.

 6. Alcalá de Henares